-Dr Norma Clark, Fife Health & Social Care Partnership discusses CRT with FEAT's Occupational Therapist, Inga Davidson
+Dr Norma Clark, Fife Health & Social Care Partnership discusses CRT with former FEAT Occupational Therapist, Inga Davidson.

 FEAT partnered with NHS Fife to deliver this exciting CRT conference on 11th March 2016 in Methil.
 The theme for the conference was "Using Cognitive Remediation Therapy (CRT) to maximise employability in mental health."

 The conference was designed to present information on the understanding and treatment of the cognitive deficits that commonly occur in many psychiatric conditions.
 We explored the different approaches to treating cognitive deficits; how cognitive deficits can impact everyday functioning, and the factors that influence a positive response to cognitive remediation, as well as how cognitive remediation therapy can help gain and sustain employability.
 Participants from across the UK were able to attend all presentations including the address by our keynote speaker Dr Clare Reeder, Kings College, London and to choose among a variety of workshops.
 Each workshop focused on a specific topic in greater depth and allowed for questions and discussion.

 Dr Reeder led her presentation with this quote:

 "FEAT have the most innovative, forward thinking and well developed CRT programmes I've seen, certainly in the UK, but actually across the world."

 Copyright © 2018 Fife Employment Access Trust - All Rights Reserved.

 Fife Employment Access Trust - Company Limited by Guarantee, Registered in Scotland, Company no. SC394284.